 At this point, you can search for an RV by a manufacturer's name, to get a quick check of the different year models and see the values.
 Enter the manufacturer's name, and after the page updates, enter the specific model name, model number, and length of the RV you are interested in pricing.

 You will be shown another page that lists ALL of the particular options and accessories that were available on your rig when it was new.

-But at this point you will see a warning and you should remember that some of these options come on certain RV’s when they were manufactured.
-Because of this, you should not select an option twice as this will artificially increase your RVs actual value.
+But at this point you will see a warning.
+Because some of these options came on certain RV’s when they were manufactured, you should not select an option twice, as this will artificially increase your RVs actual value.